amohan601/dataengineering-netflix-movies/README.md

 ### Future improvements

-1. Replace the file passed into the orchestrator with a URL to kaggle and make necessary changes in the extractor to load data from kaggle using token authentication
+1. Change the input source to be a cloud storage.
+Make changes in extractor to support loading from cloud storage.

-2. Allow splitting the file into multiple and run in batches to showcase batch processing

-3. Move dataproc cluster to be created via terraform
+2. Manage dataproc cluster creation via terraform

-4. Run spark job as a step in orchestrator
+3. Run spark job as a step in orchestrator